nus-cs2103/website-base/admin/appendixB-policies.md

 <div id="policy-techHelp">

-==Do not expect your project tutor to code or debug for you==.
+**Do not expect your project tutor to code or debug for you**.
 We strongly discourage tutors from giving technical help directly to their own teams because we want to train you in troubleshooting tech problems yourselves.
 Allowing direct tech help from tutors transfers the troubleshooting responsibility to tutors.

-==It is ok to ask for help from classmates even for assignments==, even from other teams, as long as you don't copy from others and submit as your own.
+**It is ok to ask for help from classmates even for assignments**, even from other teams, as long as you don't copy from others and submit as your own.
 It doesn't matter who is helping you as long as you are learning from it.

-==We encourage you to give tech help to each other==, but do it in a way that the other person learns from it.
+**We encourage you to give tech help to each other**, but do it in a way that the other person learns from it.

 <panel header="%%Admin &raquo; Appendix D: How to get Help in CS2103/T%%">
 <include src="appendixD-help.md" />